-After three semesters of basic Physics and Calculus, BA students take Modern Physics, and then choose at least 6 hours from among more advanced topics such as Electronics, Classical Mechanics and Electromagnetism, Statistical Mechanics, and Quantum Mechanics.
-In addition, students do Advanced Laboratory work.
+After introductory Physics and Calculus, BA students take Modern Physics, and then choose at least 9 hours from among more advanced topics such as Electronics, Classical Mechanics, Advanced Laboratory, Electromagnetism, Statistical Mechanics, and Quantum Mechanics.
 BA candidates must also design their own 15 hour Learning Plan outside of physics-this could, for example, be a minor in another discipline.
 The BA also requires intermediate proficiency in a foreign language, while elementary proficiency is sufficient for a BS.